Electric razors serve a vital role in grooming - they shave faster and safer than manual models without the help of other items such as shaving cream.

 Is There A Safety Measure In Cleaning An Electric Razor?

-Of course, especially if your razor is corded.
+Yes, of course, especially if your razor is corded.
 Make sure that you unplug your razor before cleaning because you need to get to its internal parts.
 You’re at risk of electrocution otherwise!

 Apart from that, you have to be careful when cleaning the cutters.
 Most modern models are built to avoid cutting the skin, but you’re exposed to the blades when you disassemble the pieces.